-202 Cf. KEETON ET AL., supra note 193, § 52, at 345 ("Where a factual basis can be found for some rough practical apportionment, which limits a defendant's liability to that part of the harm of which that defendant's conduct has been a cause in fact, it is likely that the apportionment will be made.
+Cf. KEETON ET AL., supra note 194, § 52, at 345 ("Where a factual basis can be found for some rough practical apportionment, which limits a defendant's liability to that part of the harm of which that defendant's conduct has been a cause in fact, it is likely that the apportionment will be made.
 Where no such basis can be found, the courts generally hold the defendant for the entire loss, notwithstanding the fact that other causes have contributed to it.").

-203 RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 26 cmt. h at 324 (2000).
+RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 26 cmt. h (2000).

 Instead, defendants have repeatedly and exclusively argued that the victim bears the burden of dividing up her losses.
 See, e.g., Defendant-Appellee's Brief on Rehearing En Banc, United States v.
 Paroline, 697 F.3d 306 (5th Cir.
 2012) (Nos.
-09-41238, 09-41254), 2012 WL 1111550, at 40 (advocating that the court deny Amy any amount of restitution).
+09-41238, 09-41254), 2012 WL 1111550, at \40 (advocating that the court deny Amy amount of restitution).

-share" of the harm205 (e.g., the number of images he possessed depicting Amy as a percentage of the total images of her in existence), his "per capita" responsibility based on the total number of defendants convicted of the same offense,206 or some other method of allocation.207 Some states take these kinds of comparative responsibility approaches in deciding how to allocate responsibility for damages in a situation where damages are indivisible.208
+ants who harmed Amy.
+For example, a judge could simply allocate a percentage of responsibility to each defendant based on his "market share" of the harm (e.g., the number of images he possessed depicting Amy as a percentage of the total images of her in existence), his "per capita" responsibility based on the total number of defendants convicted of the same offense, or some other method of allocation.
+Some states take these kinds of comparative-responsibility approaches in deciding how to allocate responsibility for damages in a situation where damages are indivisible.

 But the question of comparative responsibility is different than the question of whether the damages are divisible, or in other words, whether the damages can be divided among defendants by causation.
-Even if it can be said, for example, that a defendant was only one of a thousand criminals who harmed Amy by possessing her images (1/1000),209 that does not change her overall losses for psychological counseling.
-For damages to be divisible, there must be a "reasonable basis for the factfinder to determine . . . the amount of damages separately caused by [an individual tortfeasor's] conduct."210 There is no such basis to determine what part of the counseling costs were "caused" by an individual defendant's crime.
-Even if a defendant is one among 1000 who possessed Amy's images, that does not mean that that defendant caused 1/1000th of her losses.
-As Professor Richard Wright, a well-known expert on tort law, explained:
+Even if it can be said, for example, that a defendant was only one of a thousand criminals who harmed Amy by possessing her images (1/1000), that does not change her overall losses for psychological counseling.
+For damages to be divisible, there must be a "reasonable basis for the factfinder to determine . . . the amount of damages separately caused by [an individual tortfeasor's] conduct."
+There is no such basis to determine what part of the counseling costs were "caused" by an individual defendant's crime.
+Even if a defendant is one among 1000 who possessed Amy's images, that does not mean